tinacms/tina-cloud-starter/readme.md

 ### Editing local content

-Visit `http://localhost:3000/admin`, you should see the same content only this time there will be a Tina sidebar with fields you can edit and see live on the page.
+Visit `http://localhost:3000/admin-local`, you should see the same content only this time there will be a Tina sidebar with fields you can edit and see live on the page.
 Saving a form here will result in changes to your local filesystem.

 Read the [folder structure](#folder-structure) section below to learn more about how this site's routing works.

+> BUG - when adding a block and populating it's content, that data on your page will update to the wrong block.
+This will be solved by [this ticket](https://github.com/tinacms/tinacms/issues/1669) or maybe by us.

 ### Continuing local development

-While it's pretty quick to get started, there's a lot more to show on how you can work locally, read our Tina Starter guides for more and check out the [development walkthrough](https://www.loom.com/share/e62776f138ec485d81d71c68364857a8) video.
+While it's pretty quick to get started, there's a lot more to show on how you can work locally, read the [workflow tips](#local-development-workflow-tips) for more info and check out the [development walkthrough](https://www.loom.com/share/e62776f138ec485d81d71c68364857a8) video.

 ## Connecting to Tina Cloud